07 October 2019 by Christina Sharp

 The good news is that the European Commission and UK Government have agreed that UK airlines can still operate between the UK and EU and vice versa.
 Same goes for Eurostar, Eurotunnel, bus and coach services (although some coach/bus disruption to non EU locations like Andorra and Switzerland may occur).
 Ferry and cruise services mostly operate under International rules, so they will continue to run.

-After BREXIT you’ll need at least 6 months left on your passport from your date of arrival if your passport is issued by the UK, Gibraltar, Guernsey, the Isle of Man, Jersey.
-Rules may differ to some locations - check on https://www.gov.uk/check-a-passport-for-travel-to-europe.
+After Brexit you’ll need at least 6 months left on your passport from your date of arrival if your passport is issued by the UK, Gibraltar, Guernsey, the Isle of Man, Jersey.
+Rules may differ to some locations - check on GOV's website.

 You won’t need a Visa for short trips (anything up to 90 days in a 180 day period) in the Schengen area, or EU.
-Check the latest on https://www.gov.uk/foreign-travel-advice.
+Check the latest on FCO's website.
 You may need to show Passport and return travel document when going through Borders.

 Brits living in the EU should exchange their UK Licence for local EU issued Licence before Brexit, or you may have to take a new driving test.
 Short term visitors to Europe will need an International Driving Permit (IDP) and if taking your own car you’ll need a ‘green card’ from your car insurer (allow 3+ weeks).